UniversalPython/universalpython_kernel/README.rst

-urdu_python_kernel
+universalpython_kernel
 ===========

-> Run UrduPython code in Jupyter Notebook
+> Run UniversalPython code in Jupyter Notebook

-``urdu_python_kernel`` is a simple wrapper over Jupyter's IPython kernel.
-It simply translates the code from Urdu to English before passing it on to IPython.
+``universalpython_kernel`` is a simple wrapper over Jupyter's IPython kernel.
+It simply translates the code from human language to English before passing it on to IPython.

 You can learn more about wrapper kernels here: